epicentre-msf/gallery/README.md

   Ensure you do not duplicate an existing category with a different spelling etc. Look at the existing categories on the gallery page to verify.

+## Publishing

+Once you have added a new item to `items.yml` (and an image to `assets/img/` ideally), you just have to commit these changes to the main branch on github and the site will be automatically re-generated using a github action and published at https://epicentre-msf.github.io/gallery/

+Github pages does use caching so you may need to hard refresh your browser to see the changes on the site.